Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion

 Comparing the calculations of angular distributions for $^{28}$Mg to $^{26}$Mg, we notice slight shifts of the minima and maxima toward the smaller angles (Fig. \ref{fig:28Mg_stacked}).
 This phenomenon can be attributed to the marginally larger radius of $^{28}$Mg compared to $^{26}$Mg \cite{Yordanov:2012zz}.
 Overall, within the considered energy range, the behavior and the magnitude of the proton elastic differential cross sections and analyzing power for $^{28}$Mg are similar to $^{26}$Mg.
 The calculations using KDUQ are again in good agreement with our results for the forward angles, with small differences appearing at angles corresponding to larger momentum transfer.

 Finally, we present the differential elastic cross sections and analyzing power of proton scattering on $^{32}$Mg for energies ranging from 80 to 200 MeV, as illustrated in Fig. \ref{fig:32Mg_stacked}.
 It is important to note that our calculations are for one model space and \hw~only due to the high computational cost to model $^{32}$Mg structure \emph{ab initio}.
-Thus, more calculations are desirable to assess uncertainties on the reaction observables.
-Given that $^{32}$Mg has a larger radius, its diffraction pattern is slightly more compressed and shifted toward smaller angles compared to the lighter magnesium isotopes.
-Calculations with KDUQ are in good agreement with our potential for the forward angles.
+Thus, \red{a more complete \emph{ab initio} treatment of $^{32}$Mg would require more \hw~and model spaces.} Given that $^{32}$Mg has a larger radius, its diffraction pattern is slightly more compressed and shifted toward smaller angles compared to the lighter magnesium isotopes.
+Calculations with KDUQ are in good agreement with our \red{ {\it ab initio} calculations} for the forward angles.